philipwalton/blog/articles/2015-11-01-do-we-actually-need-specificity-in-css.md

 }
 ```

-If I want rule X to override rule Y, I put it later in the source order.
+If I want rule Y to override rule X, I put it later in the source order.
 Period.
 Which means any time I have a specificity conflict, it's always an accident.

 So that got me thinking, if I already expect rules later in the source order to always override rules earlier in the source order, what if I could make that happen regardless of the specificity of those rules?